Unstructured-IO/unstructured/docs/source/bricks.rst

       json.dump(label_studio_data, f, indent=4)

-See the `LabelStudio docs <https://labelstud.io/tags/labels.html>`_ for a fulle list of options for labels and annotations.
+See the `LabelStudio docs <https://labelstud.io/tags/labels.html>`_ for a full list of options for labels and annotations.